mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

 ### Send something to device

-Use the gate api (see API server documentation).
+Use the gate API (see the API server documentation).